asynkron/protoactor-website/hugo/content/docs/asyncsemaphore.md

 ```

 {{< warning >}}
-The AsyncSemaphore only guards concurrency inside a single process.
+The `AsyncSemaphore` only guards concurrency inside a single process.
-If your system uses scale-out, the semaphore will only guard for calls within the process on each instance.
+If your system uses scale-out, the semaphore will only guard calls within the process on each instance.
 {{</ warning >}}

 Related: